A link condition for simplicial complexes, and CUB spaces: Completion of posets

 The poset $L'$ is bounded and graded, so according to Theorem~\ref{thm:quotient_lattice_CUB}, the diagonal quotient $Y'$ of $|L'|$, endowed with the standard polyhedral metric, is CUB.
 Note that the involution $\theta$ induces an involution $\theta$ of $Y' = Y_1 \cup_Y Y_2$ whose fixed-point set is $Y$.

 \mk

 Let $\sigma'$ denote the unique convex bicombing on $Y'$.
 By uniqueness, $\sigma'$ is equivariant with respect to the involution $\theta$.
 In particular, the subspace $Y$, which is the fixed-point set of $\theta$, is $\sigma'$-convex.
 In particular, $Y$ admits a convex bicombing $\sigma$.
-As in the proof of Theorem~~\ref{thm:quotient_lattice_CUB}, we can apply inductively Proposition~\ref{pro:unique_bicombing_induction} and deduce that $\sigma$ is the only convex bicombing on $Y$.
+As in the proof of Theorem~~\ref{thm:quotient_lattice_CUB}, we can prove that any finite subcomplex of $Y$ has finite combinatorial dimension, and according to Lemma~\ref{lem:finite_dimension_implies_unique_straight_geodesics} we conclude that $\sigma$ is the only convex bicombing on $Y$.
 As a consequence, $Y$ is CUB. \ep